tumbleweed-cdc/tumbleweed-cdc.github.io/docs/problem_domain.md

 ## 2.2 Event Stream Processing and Message Brokers

-In event stream processing, an event is a record or "...a small, self-contained, immutable object containing the details of something that happened at some point in time..."[^6] and an event stream is therefore an "unbounded, incrementally processed [^6]" stream of such data.
+In event stream processing, an event is a record or "...a small, self-contained, immutable object containing the details of something that happened at some point in time..." [^6] and an event stream is therefore an "unbounded, incrementally processed" [^6] stream of such data.
 Many event stream processing frameworks can also be described as asynchronous message-passing systems or message brokers [^6].
 Generally speaking, message brokers allow producing processes to send messages or records to a topic or queue, then the broker facilitates the delivery of that data to subscribed consumers.

 <figure>
   <img src="/img/event_streaming.png" className="event streaming" alt="Event Stream Processing" width="80%"/>